5 Foods That Hurt My Gut and What I Eat Instead

 5. Store-Bought Salad Dressings

-What I Use Instead:
+What I use instead:

-• Greek yogurt-based ranch I make myself
+• Greek yogurt ranch that I make from scratch

 Links for alternatives: